 It could be argued that fat bikes are set to become another mainstream segment of the sport instead of just a tiny niche.
 Salsa is one of several companies to now offer a carbon fiber chassis, and after taking our first look back in June, we've just taken delivery of its new Beargrease Carbon model.

-Switching to carbon fibre from the more common aluminium offers the usual claimed benefits, including a stiffer and more responsive feel, better vibration damping (although in this case the tyres leave little left over for the frame to deal with), and certainly lighter weight.
-According to Salsa, a medium Beargrease Carbon frame weighs just 1,250g – more than a kilogram lighter than the aluminium version it replaces and not much heavier than standard carbon hardtails.
+Switching to carbon fiber from the more common aluminum offers the usual claimed benefits, including a stiffer and more responsive feel, better vibration damping (although in this case the tires leave little left over for the frame to deal with), and certainly lighter weight.
+According to Salsa, a medium Beargrease Carbon frame weighs just 1,250g – more than a kilogram lighter than the aluminum version it replaces and not much heavier than standard carbon hardtails.
 The matching Salsa Makwa full-carbon fork adds another 720g.

 Salsa says the new Beargrease also features a more race-friendly geometry with quicker handling characteristics than what we've normally come to expect from fat bikes, and our initial test rides have confirmed that claim so far.
 Despite the 4in-wide clown shoes, steering feels impressively normal.

 Key characteristics include a 68.5-degree head tube angle, a suspension-ready fork with a more generous 51mm offset, and unusually short 440mm chain stays (the category-busting Surly Pugsley measures 448mm; the new Specialized Fatboy 455mm; the 9:ZERO:7 Whiteout Carbon 467mm).

 Through-axles are used throughout, with the 177x12mm rear and 142x15mm front spacing mimicking those of common 170mm and 135mm quick-release fat bike hubs.
 Here the move should be especially beneficial in terms of stiffness and handling precision given the huge gaps between the dropouts.